-Students placed on academic intervention for any semester will be required to see an academic advisor before the end of the dropadd period of that semester.
+Students placed on academic intervention for any semester will be required to see a designated intervention advisor before the end of the drop-add period of that semester.
 Authorization from that advisor will be required to register for or remain in classes for which the students have already registered.